coalio/pag/README.md

 # pag\[inate\]

-Allows you to paginate through a list of lines, which can be received from a file or piped in.
+Allows you to paginate through a list of lines

 ## Usage